What is the difference between a denture and a partial denture?

 We will go thru the best cleaning procedures in one of your appointments.
 We always recommend a cleaner with the American Dental Association (ADA) Seal of Acceptance.
 Each manufacturer has its own instructions for the products, which we suggest you read thoroughly.

 How will dentures impact the taste of food?

 All of your taste buds are located on your tongue.
 Therefore, making changes to the composition of your teeth should not have any impact.
 On rare occasions, we have had clients who complained that they can’t taste food as well with their new dentures.
 This issue always resolved itself with time.

 Is it hard to get adjusted to wearing dentures?

-Why are my lower dentures looser in my mouth compared to the upper dentures?
+Why are my lower dentures looser in my mouth than the upper dentures?

-We do our best to achieve stability and firm fit on both your upper and lower dentures.
-It is standard practice not to fit lower dentures as tight as the upper ones.
-They should be able to be “lifted out” with your tongue.
-We suggest that you allow time and patience as a new denture wearer.
-It always takes time to get used to wearing and using dentures.
+We do our best to achieve stability and firm fit on your upper and lower dentures.
+It is standard practice not to fit lower dentures as tight as the upper ones, and they should be able to be “lifted out” with your tongue.
+We suggest that you allow time and patience as a new denture wearer, and it always takes time to get used to wearing and using dentures.